 Key ideas of prior research on learning from everyday media

-The analysis of everyday media requires skills that are contradictory to the way scientific investigation is represented in textbooks (Feinstein, 2011; Kolsto, 2001a; Zimmerman, 2001).
-Textbooks convey knowledge in its final, commonly accepted form (Zimmerman, Bisanz, Bisanz, Klein, & Klein, 2001).
-However, emerging evidence in everyday news draws readers’ attention to the ways commonly accepted knowledge develops, influenced by values, norms and conflicts of interest (Anmarkrud & Braten, 2014; Kolsto, 2001b; Korpan, Bisanz, Bisanz & Henderson, 1997).
-Learning from everyday media requires the examination of evidence that may be value-laden (Albe, 2008; Gardner & Jones, 2011, Hammer, 2000) and subsequent civic action rests on these personal values and norms (Aikenhead, 1985, Driver, Asoko, Leach, Scott, & Mortimer, 1996).
+The analysis of everyday media requires skills that are contradictory to the way scientific investigation is represented in textbooks (Feinstein, 2011; Kolsto, 2001a).
+Textbooks convey knowledge in its final, commonly accepted form (Binns & Bell, 2015, Zimmerman, Bisanz, Bisanz, Klein, & Klein, 2001).
+However, emerging evidence in everyday news draws readers’ attention to the ways commonly accepted knowledge develops, influenced by values, norms and conflicts of interest (Anmarkrud,Braten & Stromso, 2014; Kolsto, 2001b; Korpan, Bisanz, Bisanz & Henderson, 1997).
+Learning from everyday media requires the examination of evidence that may be value-laden (Albe, 2008; Gardner & Jones, 2011, Hammer, 2000) and subsequent civic action rests on these personal values and norms (Aikenhead, 1985, Driver, Asoko, Leach, Scott, & Mortimer, 1994).
 In the context of novel STEM discoveries that provide products for everyday use, such value-laden decisions are especially important since evidence is only emerging and the long-term effects are under study (Chinn, Buckland, & Samarapungavan, 2011; Kolsto, 2001a & 2001b; Sinatra, Kienhues, & Hofer, 2014; Zeidler, Walker, Ackett, & Simmons, 2002).

 Examining a variety of perspectives on information from news media can assist learners in developing a critical stance for knowledge construction (Goldman, 2004; Wiley et al., 2009).
 The Electronic Journal of Science Education has been pioneering in conveying the results of interdisciplinary efforts that help learners develop a critical stance using multidisciplinary skills for knowledge construction (Cook & Dinkins, 2015).
 Similar to our approach Cook and Dinkins’ team included a science educator and a literacy educator.
 We also added the advice of a social studies professor.
 Cook and Dinkins provided a thorough review on components of disciplinary literacy to advocate for the pedagogical use of popular fiction.
 Complementary to their work, our approach focuses on evidence-based decisions in real-life contexts by evaluating everyday news.